empus/free-iran-proxy/docs/ios-nv.md

     ![](images/ios/napsternetv-imported.png){:style="height:50%;width:50%"}

+10. After the successful import, click on the ***Free Iran*** profile name to select the default configuration profile for connections.

-10. Click the ***Home*** botton and select the connect icon to connect to VPN
+11. Click the ***Home*** botton and select the connect icon to connect to VPN

     ![](images/ios/napsternetv-con.png){:style="height:50%;width:50%"}

-11. Enjoy the internet!
+12. Enjoy the internet!

 ## Disconnection